Pope to Kazakhstan Sept. 13-15, may meet Russia patriarch

 The Kazakh government is hosting a “Congress of Leaders of World and Traditional Religions” from Sept.
 14-15.
 Kirill has been invited and the Moscow Patriarchate has said he would attend.

 Returning from his just-concluded trip to Canada, Francis told journalists on Saturday that in addition to Kazakhstan, he also hoped to visit Ukraine but that nothing had yet been confirmed.
-Vatican officials say they hoped to organize a trip even in the coming weeks.
+Vatican officials have said they hoped to organize a trip even in the coming weeks.

 On Sunday, Francis again prayed for Ukraine, saying he had never stopped praying for “the attacked, martyred Ukrainian people,” during his Canadian pilgrimage.